 Arrive in New Delhi and transfer to the Taj Mahal Hotel.
-One of the most distinguished addresses in the city, this landmark luxury hotel provides a comfortable respite as you rest up from your travels.
+One of the most distinguished addresses in the city, this landmark luxury hotel provides a comfortable respite after your travels.
 The evening is at leisure with dinner on your own—try one of the hotel's many fine restaurants, or inquire with the concierge for nearby suggestions.

-India’s thriving capital offers a captivating introduction to the country and its cultures, in vivid counterpoint to the wild places and jungle animals that lie ahead.
+India’s thriving capital offers a captivating introduction to the country and its cultures, in vivid counterpoint to the wild places that lie ahead.
 There are two distinct sections of the city, ancient Old Delhi, and New Delhi, founded in 1911 by the British at the height of their empire.
-A half-day tour, timed to avoid the heat of midday, explores centuries of Delhi's complex, multi-layered history.
-A rickshaw ride provides a fitting overview, while a guided walk through the narrow lanes of Old Delhi reveals architectural treasures like Jama Masjid, India's largest mosque and the magnum opus of Mughal Emperor Shah Jahan.
-Completed in 1656 with labor by more than 5,000 workers, the grand edifice features alternating vertical strips of red sandstone and white marble, with a vast inner courtyard that can hold 25,000 people.
+A half-day tour, timed to avoid the heat of midday, explores centuries of Old Delhi's complex, multi-layered history.
+A rickshaw ride provides a fitting overview, while a guided walk through the narrow lanes and bustling Chandni Chowk Market reveals architectural treasures like Jama Masjid, India's largest mosque and the magnum opus of Mughal Emperor Shah Jahan.
+Completed in 1656 by more than 5,000 laborers, the grand edifice features alternating vertical strips of red sandstone and white marble, with a vast inner courtyard that can hold 25,000 people.
+We also visit Bangla Sahib, one of the country's most revered Sikh temples.
+The complex is associated with Guru Har Krishan and includes the main temple, a school, a sacred water tank and a large community kitchen that generously prepares over 10,000 free meals each day, known as langar, all cooked by volunteers using donated ingredients from Sikh farmers.
 This evening we join our Expedition Leader for a welcome dinner and orientation to all the adventures that await.

 Day 3: Jaipur / Ranthambore National Park

 Transfer to the Delhi airport this morning for our short flight to Jaipur, Rajasthan’s fabled "Pink City" of sandstone.
-From Jaipur, we travel by road to Ranthambore National Park and our ecolodge, where we spend the next four nights.
-In comfortable air-conditioned accommodations, we have excellent proximity to the park, as well as a respite from the midday
+From Jaipur, we travel by road to Ranthambore National Park and our luxurious 5-star tented accommodations inspired by the opulent caravans of India's royal families of old.
+We spend the next four nights surrounded by tranquil gardens, forest and grasslands that are the domain of the Bengal tiger, staying in utmost comfort with excellent proximity to the park.

-The former hunting grounds of the Maharajas of Jaipur, today Ranthambore National Park is one of India's top conservation success stories.
-With tiger numbers on the rise, it offers India’s best opportunity to observe them in the wild, especially at this dry time of year when vegetation is sparse and tigers more readily visible.
+Once the hunting grounds of the Maharajas of Jaipur, today Ranthambore National Park is one of India's top conservation success stories.
+With tiger numbers steadily on the rise, it offers India’s best opportunity to observe and photograph them in the wild, especially at this dry time of year when vegetation is sparse and tigers more readily visible.
 The park sits between the rugged Aravalli and Vindhya hills, a broad swath of jungle scrub bordered by steep, rocky ridges and highland plateaus dotted with lakes.
-More than 300 different plant species grow here, though the environs are largely
+More than 300 different plant species grow here, though the environs are

 This afternoon, we make our first foray into the park.
 Covering 150 square miles, Ranthambore is one of India’s largest nature reserves, and certainly among its most famous, given its reputation for excellent tiger viewing prospects.
 While tigers are always elusive, the odds of seeing them are high in Ranthambore, especially at the time of year we visit.